Marktstraße 9-12Public transportation

-In this year as well, the artistic positions will be framed by a schedule of discursive programming, which will accompany the festival with many diverse thought-provoking impulses with discussions, presentations and workshops.
+In this year as well, the artistic positions will be framed by a schedule of discursive programming, which will accompany the festival with many diverse thought-provoking impulses with discussions and a workshop.

 Complete information regarding the accessibility of the performance venues can be found here.
+For the production SCOOOOTCH we offer a tactile tour and audio description.
 Information regarding the accessibility of the individual events can be found in the information for the respective production.

 Essays, interviews, images and reflections about the festival will all be available on the festival blog.